 Part of the reason I moved to Los Angeles from the East Coast was because of the incredible selection of diverse restaurants in the city.
-When it comes to dining out, I generally look for places with good ambiance (modern decor, trendy vibe), yummy drink selection (fruit champagne cocktails are my drink of choice), and healthy food (vegetarian meals preferably, and the more options the better.)
+When it comes to dining out, I generally look for places with good ambiance (modern decor, trendy vibe), yummy drink selection, and healthy food (vegetarian meals preferably, and the more options the better.)

 Having said that, here are my top picks for best restaurants in Los Angeles.
 I’ve broken them down by categories for those looking for vegan/gluten-free options, BYOB, tapas and ambiance.

 Gracias Madre – A-MAZE.
 The best vegan restaurant in all of Hollywood.
 They have tacos made with sweet potatoes, lentils, squash, you name it.
 And they have boozy snow cones! http://graciasmadreweho.com/